carpentries-incubator/lesson-R-packaging/profiles/learner-profiles.md

 **Mzkizi Johnson** is an environmental scientist who is used to working with Python.
 He’s getting involved in a new project that has a lot of R and he needs to learn the ins and outs of it (best practices, etc.).

-Mzkizi was born in South Africa but has been living in Germany ever since his under-graduates.
-He likes cricket and has to do with watching streams, since the level of cricket competition is abismal in Germany.
+Mzkizi was born in South Africa but has been living in Germany ever since his undergraduate studies.
+He likes cricket and has to make do with watching streams, since the level of cricket competition is abysmal in Germany.

 **Teun de Graaf** is a middle-aged statistician who has a permanent position as research support at the department of veterinary sciences.
 He is often called to help students and PhD candidates with their R scripts.